oroinc/documentation/user_guide/reports.rst

 in the "Filters" section will be used for the report.
 For example, you can create a report only for those customers, who appeared within the last month and live in Texas.

-Please see the /:ref:`Filters guide <user-guide-filters-management>`/
+Please see the :ref:`Filters guide <user-guide-filters-management>`.

 .. _user-guide-reports-chart: